 Even though he conversed with God, he was a compromiser, and eventually was killed by the army of Israel (Joshua 13.22).
 His sin was so great, sins referenced in the New Testament were attached to his name: the Way of Balaam (2 Peter 2.15); Balaam’s Error (Jude 1.11); and The [implied False] Teaching of Balaam in Revelation (2.14).
 The Israelites exact revenge on Midianites in chapter 31, who along with the Moabites had led them into sexual immorality back in chapter 25.

 Starting in chapter 32, we will read about the episode of the two-and-a-half tribes (AKA The Transjordan Tribes) refusing to enter the Promised Land.
 The story is a sad one.
 The Reubenites, Gadites, and (later) the half-tribe of Manasseh decided to take their inheritance on the east side of the Jordan.
 They had not even seen the Promised Land yet, but decided to settle for territory outside of it.
-Even though they were willing to send their own men in to fight and conquer the land, their wives and children would never enter it or see it.
+Even though they were willing to send their own men in to fight and conquer the land, their wives and children would never enter or see their intended inheritance.
 They chose to remain outside of the promise, protection and provision of the very place God had chosen for them.
 Here is another example of choosing Plan B. God let them proceed because of their stubbornness and unbelief, but this was not his best plan for them.
-As the journey of the Hebrews is summarized in chapter 33, there is a real angst in the text, at least for me, in 33.3-4.
+As the journey of the Hebrews is summarized in chapter 33, there is a real angst in the text, at least for me, verses 3-4, seeing the Egyptians burying their children.
 The Israelites had found favor in the eyes of their Egyptian neighbors (Pharaoh and his band notwithstanding), and those neighbors gave freely to them as they left the land of their bondage (see Exodus 3.21-22; 12.35-36).
-Yet in spite of this kindness by the people, the Hebrews “marched out defiantly in full view of all the Egyptians” who were mourning the massive death of all of their firstborn—a consequence of the stubbornness of Pharaoh, not them.
+Yet in spite of this kindness by the people, the Hebrews “marched out defiantly in full view of all the Egyptians” who were mourning the massive death of their firstborn—a consequence of the stubbornness of Pharaoh, not them.
 The stages of Israel’s journey from Egypt to the Promised Land is given to us in chapter 33.
 I counted a little over forty stops.
-I am amazed at all of the names of the places listed where the Israelites had camped during the forty years (33.5-50). .
+I am amazed at all of the names of the places listed where the Israelites had camped during the forty years (33.5-50).
 That comes out to an average of about one move per year, if my math is correct.

-I would just assume some—or many—of these places were out in the middle of nowhere, with no assigned name.
+I would have just assumed some—or many—of these places were out in the middle of nowhere, with no assigned name.
 But that does not seem to be the case, as each stop is labeled.
 An entirely new set of men are appointed in 34.18-29 to lead the tribes.
 All the previous ones would have died.
 Borders of the Promised Land are also laid out in this chapter.
 Six cities were to be designated to be cities of refuge, sanctuary cities for those accused of murder, where they could go and live safely until a proper investigation of their alleged crime could be completed.
 A lot is said about these cities of refuge in the Law (e.g., 35.6-29).
 But nothing at all is said of them throughout the history of the Old Testament.
 In chapter 35, we find that the Levite families would be scattered throughout the territory of the other tribes.
 As the pastoral tribe, they would thereby be geographically available to everyone.
 The case of Zelophehad’s daughters appears again in chapter 36.
 Notes on Deuteronomy The fifth and final book of the Torah opens with Moses beginning a long narrative on their history from Mount Horeb forward.
 Deuteronomy literally means “second law”.
 Here we can picture Moses sitting down with the Israelites as they are positioned on the border of the Promised Land, ready to go in.
 He reviews their journey throughout the previous forty years, as well as re-telling the Law, hence the name.
 He himself will not be able to enter the land because he hit the rock instead of speaking to it (Numbers 20.11-12).
 But he blames the people for making God angry at him (1.37 and 4.26).
 The Hebrews were told to neither add nor subtract from the command of the Lord in 4.2.
 However, over the years the Jewish rabbis and the Pharisees added tons; e.g, the tithing of herbs (Matt 23:23; Luke 11:42); The wearing of conspicuous phylacteries and tassels (Matt 23:5); the careful observance of ritual purity (e.g., Mark 7:l ff.); frequent fastings (Matt 9:14); distinctions in oaths (23:16ff.).
 They justified this by claiming they were wrapping around the Law in order to help follow it correctly.